 - Annual premiums are factored into your monthly escrow payment; borrowers cannot purchase PMI.

-If you want to secure a low-down payment home loan backed by the Federal Housing Administration (FHA), you also need to pay for the mortgage insurance premium (MIP), which helps protect lenders that originate FHA loans in case of a default.
+If you want to secure a home mortgage loan backed by the Federal Housing Administration (FHA), you also need to pay for the mortgage insurance premium (MIP), which helps protect lenders that originate FHA loans in case of a default.

 Insurance premiums, per federal regulations, are collected on FHA loans where the down payment was less than 20 percent of a property’s appraised value.
 Loans needing insurance-premium coverage require an upfront payment of 1.75 percent of the loan amount, followed by annual installments that are collected monthly along with the mortgage payment and paid into an escrow account.